SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/smol-LED-codes.md

 ##### Troubleshooting Sensor Error

 Check `info` command output.
-If it contains `IMU: None` and IMU is soldered then there is no continuity on one of the solder points or IMU soldered in wrong position.
+If it contains `IMU: None` and the IMU is soldered, then there is no continuity on one of the solder points or the IMU is soldered in the wrong position.

-If IMU soldered correctly try to test continuity using multimeter or resolder connections.
+If the IMU is soldered correctly, try testing continuity with a multimeter or resolder the connections.
 <hr/>

 *Created by Shine Bright ✨, [Depact](https://github.com/Depact) and [Seneral](https://github.com/Seneral), formatted by otter_oasis.*